eclab/grains/para/README.md

 ## Gate Mode

-By default Para-M does not stop playing notes when it receives a NOTE OFF -- that is the responsibility of your envelope and VCA (it will send them a gate off).
+By default Para does not stop playing notes when it receives a NOTE OFF -- that is the responsibility of your envelope and VCA (it will send them a gate off).
 However you can change this behavior in the code.

-## Mono-M vs Para-M
+## Mono vs Para

-Para-M has three voices.
-Mono-M has only one.
+Para has three voices.
+Mono has only one.
-However Mono-M has twice as many waves in its memory, so it will sound less aliased for many notes.
+However Mono has twice as many waves in its memory, so it will sound less aliased for many notes.

 ## Choosing Saw vs Square vs Triangle